First Chechen War: Chechen independence struggles from the 18th to early 20th century

-Chechen Insurrection of 1940–1944 and Post World War 2 Ethnic Cleansing
+Chechen insurrection of 1940–1944 and post-WWII ethnic cleansing

-In 1944, on the orders of NKVD chief Lavrentiy Beria, more than 500,000 Chechens, the Ingush and several other North Caucasian people were ethnically cleansed and deported to Siberia and Central Asia.
-The official pretext was punishment for collaboration with invading German forces during the 1940–1944 insurgency in Chechnya, despite the fact that many Chechens and Ingush were loyal to the Soviet government and fought against the Nazis and they even received the highest military awards in the Soviet Union (e.g. Khanpasha Nuradilov and Movlid Visaitov).
+In 1944, on the orders of NKVD chief Lavrentiy Beria, more than 500,000 Chechens, Ingush and several other North Caucasian peoples were ethnically cleansed and deported to Siberia and Central Asia.
+The official pretext was punishment for collaboration with invading German forces during the 1940–1944 insurgency in Chechnya, despite the fact that many Chechens and Ingush were loyal to the Soviet government and fought against the Nazis, some even receiving the highest military awards in the Soviet Union (such as Khanpasha Nuradilov and Movlid Visaitov).
 In March 1944, the Soviet authorities abolished the Checheno-Ingush Republic.
-Eventually, Soviet first secretary Nikita Khrushchev granted the Vainakh (Chechen and Ingush) peoples permission to return to their homeland and he restored their republic in 1957.
+Eventually, Soviet first secretary Nikita Khrushchev granted the Chechen and Ingush peoples permission to return to their homeland and he restored their republic in 1957.

-Dissolution of the Soviet Union and the Russian Federation Treaty
+Dissolution of the Soviet Union and the Russian Federation treaty

 Russia became an independent state after the dissolution of the Soviet Union in December 1991.
-The Russian Federation was widely accepted as the successor state to the USSR, but it lost a significant amount of its military and economic power.
+The Russian Federation was widely accepted as the successor state to the Soviet Union, but it lost a significant amount of its military and economic power.
 Ethnic Russians made up more than 80% of the population of the RSFSR, but significant ethnic and religious differences posed a threat of political disintegration in some regions.
-In the Soviet period, some of Russia's approximately 100 nationalities were granted ethnic enclaves that had various formal federal rights attached.
+During the Soviet period, some of Russia's approximately 100 ethnic groups were granted ethnic enclaves that had various formal federal rights attached.
 Relations of these entities with the federal government and demands for autonomy erupted into a major political issue in the early 1990s.
-Boris Yeltsin incorporated these demands into his 1990 election campaign by claiming that their resolution was a high priority.
+Boris Yeltsin incorporated these demands into his 1990 election campaign by claiming that their resolution was a high priority of his.

 There was an urgent need for a law to clearly define the powers of each federal subject.
 Such a law was passed on 31 March 1992, when Yeltsin and Ruslan Khasbulatov, then chairman of the Russian Supreme Soviet and an ethnic Chechen himself, signed the Federation Treaty bilaterally with 86 out of 88 federal subjects.
 In almost all cases, demands for greater autonomy or independence were satisfied by concessions of regional autonomy and tax privileges.
-The treaty outlined three basic types of federal subjects and the powers that were reserved for local and federal government.
+The treaty outlined three basic types of federal subjects and the powers that were reserved for the local and federal governments.
 The only federal subjects that did not sign the treaty were Chechnya and Tatarstan.
-Eventually, in early 1994, Yeltsin signed a special political accord with Mintimer Shaeymiev, the president of Tatarstan, granting many of its demands for greater autonomy for the republic within Russia.
+Eventually, in early 1994, Yeltsin signed a special political accord with Mintimer Shaimiev, the president of Tatarstan, granting many of Tatarstan's demands for greater autonomy within Russia.
 Thus, Chechnya remained the only federal subject that did not sign the treaty.
-Neither Yeltsin nor the Chechen government attempted any serious negotiations and the situation deteriorated into a full-scale conflict.
+Neither Yeltsin nor the Chechen government attempted any serious negotiations, and the situation deteriorated into a full-scale war.